LooUQ/LooUQ_LTEmC/LTEm1-FAQ.md

 **Is there software for the LTEm1?**
 > Yes indeed.
 The LTEm1c library, aka this repository, is LooUQ's open-source driver written in C99 to support the LTEm1 hardware with POSIX style functionality.

+**What are the physical characteristics of the LTEm1?**
+> The LTEm1 measures 40mm x 48mm and under 9mm in height.
+The device requires standard LiPo (battery) power source of 3.7 volts.
+For hosts with ample surge capacity the LTEm1 can run directly from the regulated supply.
+For most hosts, LooUQ recommends incorporating a small 3.7v LiPo for instantaneous current demands (like turn on), but also to power the LTEm1 in a power failure for a period.
+This allows alerts on the power condition to be sent out to the devices owner.
+Connections to the LTE and GNSS antennas are via standard U.FL/IPEX connectors.